 When content has been structured to fit the way your organisation works, your content increases its scope and utility.
 It travels farther, does more things, and requires less repetition along the way.

 Content that is rooted in the logic of your domain can also reduce your exposure to "technical debt".
 When your needs change (as they inevitably will) your burden will be reduced to fine-tuning how your content is presented and distributed, instead of being stuck with the job of rebuilding data structures.

 Durable core, flexible exterior

 We live in a world of rapidly changing technologies, devices, and consumption trends.
 Modern organisations need to operate with a certain amount of agility in order to remain viable in the midst of so much change.

 When it comes to change – what you do, and who you serve changes a lot less than the presentation and distribution trends of today.
 That’s why rooting your content in the fundamentals of your business and domain is so important, because these aspects are relatively speaking – perennial.

 A centralized content model can become a durable core from which to operate.
 As consumer and distribution trends change, your model can flex a little at the edges to meet them.
 But the foundations of your operations, audience, and domain vocabulary will be preserved at the heart of your well-thought-out content model.
 It's an investment that pays increasing dividends over time.

 When domain and database structures don’t get along

 Organisations often experience friction between the reality of their needs, and the way that their data has been structured.

 A common scenario is when you choose off-the-shelf software out of a sense of perceived convenience, or cost savings.
-One-size-fits-all products often fulfil a bassic or immediate set of requirements in the short term, but often end up being a source of frustration and unnecessary expense in the long run.
+One-size-fits-all products often fulfil a bassic or immediate set of requirements in the short term, but can end up being a source of frustration and unnecessary expense in the long run.

 The issue is not the software per-se, but the lack of compatibility between: